Tekraj15/Deploy-Models-with-Tf-Serving-Flask/README.md

-# Deploy Models with TensorFlow Serving and Flask
+# Deploy Models with TensorFlow Serving and Flask for Image Classification

 # Project Overview
 This project deploys the TensorFlow models using TensorFlow Serving and Docker and then creates a web application with Flask which will serve as an interface to get predictions from the served TensorFlow model.